Making Tax Digital for Income Tax in UK

 Get Your Free MTD Readiness Check

-Check if Making Tax Digital for Income Tax Applies to You
+Does Making Tax Digital for Income Tax Apply to You?

 Making Tax Digital for Income Tax applies to self-employed sole traders and landlords in the UK.
 From 6 April 2026: qualifying gross income over £50,000 in the 2023/24 tax return (6 April 2023 to 5 April 2024).
 From April 2027: gross income over £30,000.
 From April 2028 (planned): gross income over £20,000.
 Qualifying income means total gross self-employment turnover and/or property rental income before expenses are deducted.